Bill Pay

 Required Fields Before Submission

-- Amount — must be greater than zero
+- Vendor — a vendor must be selected

-- Move the bill directly to Ready to Pay if no approval rule applies
+- If no approval rule applies, the bill moves directly to Ready to Pay status.

 Deleting a Bill

 You can delete a bill that is in Draft or Rejected status.
-To delete:
+Bills in other statuses cannot be deleted.

-- The available actions are Pay, Duplicate, and Delete.
+- Choose Delete from the available actions: Pay, Duplicate, and Delete.

 Frequently Asked Questions

-What is the difference between assigning a GL code at the bill level versus the line item level?
-A bill-level GL code in the Accounting tab applies a single code to the entire bill.
-Assigning GL codes per line item in the Line Items tab gives you more granular control, which is useful when a single bill covers charges that belong to different accounts in your general ledger.
+What is the difference between assigning a GL code at the bill level versus the line-item level?
+A bill-level GL code in the Accounting tab applies to the bill as a whole.
+If you assign GL codes to individual line items in the Line Items tab, those line-item codes take precedence.
+Use line-item GL codes when different charges on the same bill belong to different accounts in your chart of accounts.

 Questions?
 Contact Support